superestos/berkeley_graphics_Rasterizer/README.md

 ## Submission

-Please consult this article on [how to build and submit assignments for CS 184](https://cs184.eecs.berkeley.edu/sp20/article/11/building-and-submitting-cs184-as).
+Please consult this article on [how to submit the assignment for CS184](https://cs184.eecs.berkeley.edu/sp20/article/15/submitting-cs184-assignments).

 You will submit your code as well as some deliverables (see below) in a webpage project write-up.